Luan wood (sometimes also called Lauan plywood), is a type of plywood that comes from the Lauan trees of species in the Shorea genus.

-It is more expensive than typical plywood, but it is also eco-friendly and quite durable.
+It is more expensive than typical plywood but also eco-friendly and quite durable.

-If you are not satisfied with what is available, you can create your own plywood using materials such as Kevlar.
+If you are unsatisfied with what is available, you can create your plywood using materials such as Kevlar.

 Hybrid woven Kevlar is quite strong and will add considerable strength to your project.
 Plus, it offers a classic appearance and is often found on boats.